nickbartram/credit-risk-classification/README.md

 ## Usage

+The `.ipynb` file (`credit_risk_classification.ipynb`) contains a the credit risk analysis in the final markdown cell.
+This contains a detailed analysis of the results of this challenge.

-This `.ipynb` file should be easy to use.
+Otherwise this `.ipynb` file should be easy to use.
 Hit `Run All` at the top of the file in VSCode and everything should run fine.